-Tia's father died when she was 13 and after falling out with her mother, she was left on her own.
+Tia's father died when she was 13 and soon after, she was left on her own.

 Youth homelessness is an increasingly pressing issue in Birmingham.
 Cuts to local authority budgets have meant vulnerable young people missing out on the vital services they need.

 With a 40 year history of supporting 16-25 year olds at risk of homeless, St Basils offers solutions to young people at the point of crisis, through their widely-acclaimed prevention model, Pathway.

 LandAid is funding local charity St Basils to support homeless young people in the city.
 In 2009/10, LandAid and SEGRO awarded a joint grant of £120,000 to St Basils to refurbish and extend their Gillott Road Centre so that more young people can embark upon life skills programmes that the charity offers.

 A further £150,000 was awarded in 2013 for much needed refurbishments to Trentham House, an accommodation unit for vulnerable young pregnant girls and mothers and babies in crisis.
 The accommodation helps the charity to provide courses in parenting skills and re-engage residents in education and training.